makrufbobob/makrufbobob.github.io/README.md

 Copyright (c) 2015 Ma'ruf

-The code and styles are licensed under the [MIT license](LICENSE.md).
+The Codes, code samples and styles are licensed under the [MIT license](LICENSE.md).